vigneshsweekaran/vigneshsweekaran.github.io/content/ansible/interview-questions.md

 ### How to list the hosts from inventory file ?
 ```
-ansible-inventory                 --> To list the hosts from configured inventory file
+ansible-inventory --list              --> To list the hosts from configured inventory file
-ansible-inventory -i inventory    --> To list the hosts from custom inventory file
+ansible-inventory -i inventory --list --> To list the hosts from custom inventory file
 ```

 ### How you can convert the inventory file from INI to YAML format ?
 ```
-ansible-inventory -y --list
+ansible-inventory --list -y
 ```

 ### How you can encrypt a files in ansible ?